pierrem/WordPress-API-Demo/README.md

 WordPress site url is hard coded.
 You can change it in WordPressWebServices.swift, baseURL.

+27 jan 2016 : NSAllowsArbitraryLoads to allow loading images in webView

 6 oct 2015 : XCode 7 & Swift 2.
 The code hasn't yet be reworked to use new Swift construction (guard for exemple) that will lead to cleaner code.